actualbudget/actual/docs/budgeting/rules/index.md

 That means if you need to do a lot of work across many transactions at once, you should try the rule editor.
 While you can select individual transactions in the account screen and quickly change any one field, that is more targeted to changing one field across a small number of transactions.
 In the rule editor, you can apply any number of actions at once and get a clear view of what transactions are changing.

-To do this go to File > Manage Rules… and click "Create new rule".
+To do this go to More > Rules… and click "Create new rule".
 You won't be actually creating a new rule, but you'll have the rule editor at your disposal for quick bulk editing.